Paultree/dcs-tech-test/README.md

 - Now that service files have been made that house helper functions, can now create isolated test files.
   - Test files that test whether files are rendered correctly.
   - Test files that test whether api calls are correctly being made.
+- Add a pages section where main page only renders 5 employees.
+User will be able to navigate to other employees by clicking on page number.
+Alternatively, add a 'see more' button that renders more employees.

 # Change Logs